Moog Little Phatty: Tribute Edition

 The earlier 'Tribute Edition', a limited run of 1200 units, featured blue LED lighting, wooden side panels and Bob Moog's signature decaled onto the convex back panel.

 Stage Edition

 The later 'Stage Edition' featured orange and red lighting, grey rubberized panels and the classic Moog logo replacing the signature.

 Stage II

-The third version, called the Stage II, had some minor mechanical and electrical tweaks as well as adding a USB interface, a new arpeggiator and tap tempo.
+The third version, called 'Stage II', had some minor mechanical and electrical tweaks as well as adding a USB interface, a new arpeggiator and tap tempo.